Ashley Freiberg: Sports car and endurance racing (2013–present)

 She competed in the second endurance race of the 2020 Michelin Pilot Challenge alongside co-driver Ryan Nash in the GS-class M1 Racing McLaren 570S GT4 at Road Atlanta in September 2020.
 Freiberg retired after completing 88 laps.
 For the season-ending round at Road Atlanta, Freiberg and Nash drove a Porsche 718 Cayman GT4 sourced by M1 Racing from Volt Racing after their McLaren was damaged beyond repair following an accident caused by brake failure.
 The pair finished the race in 14th position.
+She was enrolled onto the All-In program that aimed to promote diversity and inclusiveness in auto racing by tire maker Yokohama and she drove the No. 122 MDK Motorsports Porsche 991 GT3 Cup car in the 991 category during the 2023 Porsche Sprint Challenge North America.
+Freiberg won the class title with seven victories and twelve podiums for a points total of 671 over the 14-race season.

+She returned to Porsche Sprint Challenge North America for the 2024 season, staying at MDK Motorsports before joining the Kellymoss team midway through the campaign.
+Freiberg completed the season in third place in the 992 Pro-Am championship standings with 604 points and six podium finishes that included one victory at the Circuit of the Americas.
+She progressed to the highest-tier in the one make Porsche racing series ladder, the Porsche Carrera Cup North America, remaining with the Kellymoss team for the 2025 season.
+Freiberg became a member of the Porsche Female Driver Program.

+In the media

+She is the subject of the three-part MAVTV documentary series "In the Machine: Ashley Freiberg" in 2024.